A Lax representation, symmetries, and conservation laws for the three-dimensional Euler--Helmholtz equations: Introduction

 \section{Introduction}

-In this paper, we consider the three-dimensional Euler equation for the motion of an incompressible inviscid fluid expressed in the vortex form, or the Euler--Helmholtz equation ({\sc 3dEH}).
-This equation is one of the cornerstones of fluid dynamics.
-Due to its fundamental importance, the Euler equation has been the subject of extensive research and continues to be a focal point for both theoretical and applied studies, see \cite{ArnoldKhesin} and references therein.
+In this paper, we consider the Euler--Helmholtz equations describing the three-dimensional dynamics of an inviscid incompressible fluid.
+These equations play a fundamental role in mathematical fluid dynamics, as they encode essential features of ideal fluid motion and serve as one of the cornerstones for understanding vortex dynamics, conservation laws, and integrable structures arising in hydrodynamic models.
+Due to its fundamental importance, the Euler equations have been the subject of extensive research and continue to be a focal point for both theoretical and applied studies, see \cite{ArnoldKhesin} and references therein.

+We assume that the domain under consideration satisfies the conditions of the Poincar{\'{e}} lemma.
+This allows us to simplify the incompressibility constraint by eliminating the divergence-free condition $\mathrm{div} \,\pmb{U}=0$ for the velocity field $\pmb{U}$.
+Instead, we introduce a vector potential $\pmb{u}$ such that $\pmb{U}=\crl \pmb{u}$.
+This reformulation leads to system \eqref{main_eq}, which is more convenient for analytical treatment and for the construction of geometric structures associated with the dynamics.

-Our paper specifically targets the Lax representations ({\lr}s) of {\sc 3dEH}. {\lr}s are a powerful tool in the study of nonlinear partial differential equations ({\sc pde}s).
-They offer a way to extend the original equation into a larger system that exhibits additional structure, often making the integrability of the system more transparent.
-The presence of a {\lr} is often taken as a hallmark of integrability, see \cite{WE,Zakharov82,RogersShadwick1982,NovikovManakovPitaevskiyZakharov1984, Konopelchenko1987,AblowitzClarkson1991,MatveevSalle1991,Olver1993,BacklundDarboux2001} and references therein.
-From the perspective of the geometry of differential equations, {\lr}s are naturally formulated in the language of differential coverings, which allows for a more unified and geometric approach to the study of integrable systems, \cite{KrasilshchikVinogradov1984,KrasilshchikVinogradov1989,VK1999}.
+A central result of the paper is the construction of a novel Lax representation for the transformed system \eqref{main_eq}.
+The existence of Lax representations in multidimensional nonlinear systems is of particular importance, as it indicates hidden integrable structures and enables powerful methods for studying nonlinear partial differential equations.
+Such representations extend the original equation to a larger system with additional structure, often making integrability more transparent.
+The existence of a Lax representation is widely regarded as a hallmark of integrability; see \cite{WE,Zakharov82,RogersShadwick1982,NovikovManakovPitaevskiyZakharov1984,Konopelchenko1987, AblowitzClarkson1991,MatveevSalle1991,BacklundDarboux2001} and references therein.
+From the perspective of the geometry of differential equations, Lax representations are naturally formulated in the language of differential coverings, providing a unified framework for the study of integrable systems \cite{KrasilshchikVinogradov1984,KrasilshchikVinogradov1989,VK1999}.